Ekerot/restAPI1DV527/README.md

 # dekes03-examination-2

+Start with installing all the dependencies:

+`npm install`

 Before using the api use this line to set the enviormental variable for the JWT secret:

 `export TOKEN=whateveryoulike`